ray-project/enhancements/reps/2023-07-28-serve-grpc-proxy.md

     `send_request_to_replica_streaming()` will handle request and return the response as protobuf `RayServeResponse` object or yield the result based on the stream flag
-- `HTTPProxyActor` will be changed to start both `HTTPProxy` and `GRPCProxy`.
+- `HTTPProxyActor` will be changed to start both `HTTPProxy` and `gRPCProxy`.
-  We have the choice to always start `GRPCProxy` on the side of `HTTPProxy` or setup with [GRPCConfigs](#GRPCConfigs) follow up
+  We have the choice to always start `gRPCProxy` on the side of `HTTPProxy` or setup with [gRPCConfigs](#gRPCConfigs) follow up
 - `LongestPrefixRouter` to add a new method `match_target()` to help gRPC look up for the routes from the application name

 #### Handle and Router
 New flag `serve_grpc_request` is added to the `HandleOptions` and to the `RequestMetadata` to signal to the replicas when it’s a gRPC request.
 This flag is boolean defaulting to false.
-It's only set when `GRPCProxy` is setting up the handle.
+It's only set when `gRPCProxy` is setting up the handle.

 #### Replica